Digital Forensic News & Events

 In this how-to video, we will cover backing up and scanning encrypted iOS devices.
 This skill is important to know because encrypted iOS backups return more data than unencrypted backups.

-When an unencrypted iOS device is about to be imaged or scanned, a dialog will display asking for the pass code to be entered into the device.
-This will temporarily encrypt the backup to allow more data to be extracted.
+When an unencrypted iOS device is about to be imaged or scanned, a dialog will display asking for the passcode to be entered into the device.
+This is done to temporarily encrypt the backup to allow for more data to be extracted.
+The reason for this is that encrypted backups return more data than unencrypted backups, and this is especially important for forensic analysis.

 Introducing Mobile Device Investigator